Licaon23/Mixed-effect-model-brain-genetic-trajectories/Readme.md

 # Mixed-Effect Model for Brain-Genetic Trajectories

-This repository contains an R-based analysis for studying mixed-effect models applied to brain-genetic trajectories.
+This repository contains an R-based analysis for study *Genetic drivers of hippocampal atrophy highlight the role of APOE functional variants and AD polygenicity in Mild Cognitive Impairment*.
 It includes R scripts for data analysis, the required data files, and results generated from the models.

 ## Directory Structure